oneananda/AWS_Operations/Learning/008 AWS API Gateway/00EQ API Gateway/README.md

 - **D. Use AWS Glue to process and transform data before sending it to Lambda:** AWS Glue is a data processing service intended for ETL (Extract, Transform, Load) tasks, and it is not designed for real-time request transformations in API Gateway.

 ### Question 2
-**Question:** Which of the following best describes how to enable detailed logging of incoming requests and backend responses in AWS API Gateway?
+Which of the following best describes how to enable detailed logging of incoming requests and backend responses in AWS API Gateway?

 **Options:**